boots-edu/textbook/source/text/3-dataclass/constructors.md

 ## Summary

 To simplify the creation and initialization of a data class, we can provide a constructor method that takes parameters and can be used to set initial values for the member properties.
-If the parameters are preceeded by the words public or private, they automatically become member variables and get initialized to the values passed to the constructor.
-The constructor is called by using the **_new_** keyword to create an new instance of the class.
+If the parameters are preceded by the words public or private, they automatically become member variables and get initialized to the values passed to the constructor.
+The constructor is called by using the **_new_** keyword to create a new instance of the class.

 # Next Step

-Next we'll learn about instances and references: [Instances and References &raquo;](references.md)
+Next we'll learn about [Instances and References](references.md)